eduard-balamatiuc/Paza-Anulare-CVC/README.md

 ### [Here](https://www.youtube.com/watch?v=mBcmdcmZXJg&ab_channel=JieJenn) is a tutorial on how to do it properly

 ---
+###We are using OBS Virtual Camera to enable the use of our product in every meeting platform, so please use [this tutorial](https://www.youtube.com/watch?v=52jwRWm7KII) to set up the virtual camera.

+---

 ## These are the posibilities of the chatbot with all the features which we designed and included in this project: